-I’m sure I’d get a good laugh from AA.
+I’m sure I’d get a good laugh from the airline.
 Likely, the customer service folks would just hang up on me.

 Customization of a Cloud SaaS Service

 Customers frequently confuse our position as if we had some power in a SaaS offering to customize services for each of our customers.
-We don’t.
-Even by data center, there may be several thousand customers just in that one data center.
+We don’t; it is not the architectural design of the service.

-SAP is a high integrity company, has many offerings, and will help customers completely understand the differences in the offerings, hosting practices, and of course, security and data privacy concerns.
+SAP has many offerings, and will help customers completely understand the differences in the offerings, hosting practices, and of course, security and data privacy concerns.

 For me, helping customers understand our offerings is my full-time role at SAP.

-Mark Ciminello is a Sr. Enterprise Cloud Architect with expertise in cloud, information security and data privacy.
-He holds numerous certifications including CISSP (security), CCSP (cloud security) and PMP (project management), has an MBA in Management, a BA in General Studies with emphasis in accounting and has some 30+ years of business experience.
+Mark Ciminello is Vice President, Chief Architect with SAP Global Security (SGS), having expertise in cloud, information security, and data privacy.
+He holds numerous certifications including CISSP (security), CCSP (cloud security) and PMP (project management), has an MBA in Management, a BA in General Studies with an emphasis in accounting, and has some 30+ years of business experience.
 Recently, he has attended advanced courses at Harvard University.